 First Solar and U.S. PV Modules Manufacturing Landscape

-The new 3.7 GW facility is in all words First Solar increasing the U.S.’s PV modules manufacturing capabilities.
-It also comes at a time when contentious policies on climate change and domestic supply chain security are talk of the town.
+The new 3.7 GW facility is, in all respect, First Solar’s move to strengthen U.S. PV module manufacturing capacity.
+Similar momentum is seen with Boviet Solar advancing interior construction at its 3 GW PV cell manufacturing plant in North Carolina, signaling rapid progress in America’s solar manufacturing sector.
+It also comes at a time when contentious policies on climate change and domestic supply-chain security are dominating national discussions.

 With solar module tariffs, tax credits such as the 45X assembly credit and increasing demand for renewable energy infrastructure globally, First Solar continues to make bets on manufacturing growth while focusing on regulatory tailwinds that seem to matter.